Healing Guide

 • Also comes from a trial, but also very popular and powerful.
 For best results, cast your ultimate often; anytime your ult meter is sitting at full, that’s ult that your group isn’t getting!

-• Powerful Assault: Makes abilities from the Assault skill line also give your group a strong stat boost to increase their damage.
+• Powerful Assault: Gives your group a strong stat boost to increase their damage whenever you cast an ability from the Assault skill line.
 Only affects 6 people at a time, so in a trial you’ll need two skill casts to hit everyone.
 Good in trials and excellent in dungeons

 • PA is a medium armor set, so it’s best used on weapons and jewelry pieces rather than armor.
 This way you can use light armor for your body pieces